defineEditor/js-stream-sas7bdat/README.md

   - `type` (DataType, optional): The type of the returned object ("array" or "object").
 Defaults to "array".
   - `filterColumns` (string[], optional): The list of columns to return when type is "object".
 If empty, all columns are returned.
   - `filter` (Filter, optional): A Filter instance from js-array-filter package used to filter data records.
+  - `dynamicLength` (boolean, optional): When using a filter, this will dynamically adjust chunk size to optimize performance.
+Defaults to false.

 #### Returns